Changing the World with Vision & Mission

-The course is intentionally designed to include students majoring in any program or field, which has proven to be one of the strengths of the program.
+The course is intentionally designed to be inclusive of students majoring in any program or field, which has proven to be one of the strengths of the program.

 Self-transformation and Courageous Action

-Launching with a two-day leadership retreat, the first cohort of McGrath Scholars practiced contemplative self-reflection, journaling, and participated in team-building exercises to prepare them for the journey ahead.
-Influenced by Jesuit values and Ignatian practices, the retreat focused on leadership identity, beginning with each student discerning the type of leader they want to become.
+The McGrath Scholars enter the program with a retreat that practices contemplative self-reflection, journaling, and participating in team-building exercises to prepare them for the journey ahead.
+Influenced by Jesuit values and Ignatian practices, the retreat focuses on leadership identity, beginning with each student discerning the type of leader they want to become.

-Culminating with an experiential learning project at a Spring presentation, the inaugural McGrath Scholars cohort collaborated in groups weaving together the themes of the course to not only identify a challenge, but prototype recommended steps to achieve a real-world solution.
+Culminating with an experiential learning project at a Spring presentation, the McGrath Scholars cohort collaborate in groups weaving together the themes of the course to not only identify a challenge, but prototype recommended steps to achieve a real-world solution.

-Projects ranged from overcoming food insecurity, access to affordable health care, and a functioning app for formerly incarcerated individuals reentering communities.
+Projects range from overcoming food insecurity, access to affordable health care, and a functioning app for formerly incarcerated individuals reentering communities.
 Two projects incorporated USF students as part of the solution, including developing a portal for student-vetted volunteer opportunities and an initiative exploring the intersection of veterans, climate change, mental health, and bees.
-The excitement of the pitch presentations, for Sigona, was like “Shark Tank, but for the common good.”

 Change and Collaboration

-The McGrath Scholars program exemplifies the university’s Jesuit value of being people for others, that individuals are stronger when we work together and, to that end, can truly change the world from here.
+The McGrath Scholars program exemplifies the university’s Jesuit value of being people for others, and that individuals who collaborate together are stronger and more capable in their mission.

-As reflected in Joan’s advice for the second cohort of McGrath Scholars, who begin their leadership journeys in January 2020, “It takes a community.
+As reflected in McGrath’s advice for the fifth cohort of scholars, “It takes a community.
 When we work together, we have to come from a point of view that I am not a success unless we are.”